 Advantages of Cellular Shades

 Multi-cell cellular shades are known to provide R-value of as much as 5 to 8.
-They are also known to offer better insulation and can be customized according to the size of the window they are to be installed in.
+They are also insulating blinds, which means they offer better insulation and can be customized according to the size of the window they are to be installed in.